abdullin/Farleyfile/readme.markdown

 Publishing of this sample is planned closer towards the end of August - beginning of September, when we'll be releasing v3 refresh of Lokad.CQRS.

-Meanwhile, you can just enjoy the summer and stay tuned to my blog abdullin.com.
+Meanwhile, you can just enjoy the summer and stay tuned to my blog.
 You can also grab a copy of DDD book by Eric Evans, practice vim or check out LMAX implementations.

 Best regards,